jerhun9122/AndrosCodeChallenge/README.md

 After a corny message you will see the results of the deal.
 There are 4 computer players in addition to yourself.
 You will each be dealt 2 cards from a 52 card deck.
-The winning hand is the one with the highest dum of the cards.
+The winning hand is the one with the highest sum of the cards.
 Ties go to the dealer
-Upon comletion of the round you will br prompted to play again, enter y to play again n to quit.
+Upon completion of the round you will be prompted to play again, enter y to play again n to quit.

 Known Issues:
 1. Ties amoung players will not be reflected in the winner anouncement